STaisiya/staisiya.github.io/_pages/research.md

 We use detailed data on fixed-income benchmark indexes in Canada and the U.S. to provide systematic evidence of how benchmarking shapes corporate bond ownership and prices.
 Funds hold sparse portfolios, and index weights strongly influence which bonds active and passive funds select.
 We rationalize these patterns in a model with benchmarked managers who face portfolio management costs, which predicts which assets managers optimally include in their portfolios.
 In the model, a bond's price increases with its benchmarking intensity (BMI)—a measure of the amount of fund capital benchmarked against the bond—while portfolio sparsity attenuates this price impact for excluded bonds.
 Exploiting discontinuities in benchmarked assets around bond maturity cutoffs, we show that increases in bonds’ BMIs lead to reductions in yield spreads and increases in fund ownership—but only for bonds predicted to enter sparse portfolios.

-<sub>*Presentations at: 2025 WAPFIN at NYU Stern, 2026 Duke-UNC Asset Pricing Conference, 2026 SFS Cavalcade North America, 2026 UC Davis–FMA Napa Finance Conference, 2026 World Symposium on Investment Research, 6th MBS – Southampton – Surrey Virtual Research Seminar, Bocconi University, Cambridge University, City University of Hong Kong, DAM Working Group, Georgia State University, HKU, HKUST, Johns Hopkins University, Michigan State University, Vanderbilt University, Warwick Business School, and Università della Svizzera italiana.* </sub>
+<sub>*Presentations at: AFA 2027, Bocconi University, Cambridge University, City University of Hong Kong, DAM Working Group, Duke-UNC Asset Pricing Conference 2026, Georgia State University, HKU, HKUST, Johns Hopkins University, 6th MBS – Southampton – Surrey Virtual Research Seminar, Michigan State University, SFS Cavalcade North America 2026, UC Davis–FMA Napa Finance Conference 2026, Vanderbilt University, WAPFIN at NYU Stern 2025, Warwick Business School, World Symposium on Investment Research 2026, and Università della Svizzera italiana.* </sub>

 <br>